mikeperry-tor/mission-improbable/README.md

 You also need a Java JRE/JDK 1.7 or higher, git, gcc, g++, and openssl development packages (libssl-dev or openssl-devel).

-You also need TWRP from https://dl.twrp.me/angler/ (or your device) and an extracted Copperhead factory image from https://copperhead.co/android/downloads.

-Finally, you need opengapps pico from https://opengapps.github.io/.
-Right now, we only support the pico image for updates.

 You need some other things, too, but the scripts will download them for you.
 Run ./run_all.sh with torsocks if you want to fetch that stuff via Tor.